 Getting Started With Gmelius

-Gmelius is available for Google Chrome, Mozilla Firefox and Opera.
-All three versions of the extension should work identically; we’ll be taking a look at the Google Chrome version in this post.
+Gmelius is available for Google Chrome.
 Note that you can also download the extension from the official website, which should detect the browser you’re using and offer the correct version for download.

 Either way, once you’ve installed Gmelius, you should instantly be taken to its configuration screen.
 No extra logins or anything of the sort to worry about.